Frequently Asked Questions

-- Stay home if you are coming down with an illness to avoid spreading germs to others.
+- If they come down with an illness, students should stay home to avoid spreading germs to others.

-- If you have a raised temperature stay home at least 24 hours past the last elevated temperature.
+- If they have a fever, students should stay home at least 24 hours past the last elevated temperature.

-- If you have symptoms of vomiting or diarrhea, stay home at least 24 hours after the last incidence of symptoms.
+- If they have systems of vomiting or diarrhea, students should stay home at least 24 hours after the last incidence of systems.

-- If you cannot manage to control coughing or nasal secretions by covering your mouth, or washing your hands and wiping your nose independently--stay home until it is something that others can help manage occasionally.
+- If they cannot manage to control coughing or nasal secretions by covering their mouth, or washing their hands and wiping their nose independently, stay home until it is something that others can help manage occasionally.

 Unless otherwise approved, parents can only be at school to pick up/drop off students or meet with staff members.
 Like any other visitor, parents need to be approved by school meeting to spend more time at school.
-From time to time we invite families and the community in for special events.
+From time to time we invite families and the community in for special events or volunteer activities.